Practical advice on compliance with Clause 9.3 requirements: The periodic management system review is an opportunity not to be missed

 DON'Ts

-• Don’t hold the Review Meeting without top management being present as it is for them to decide whether the management system's performance is satisfactory or not, to decide on improvement actions required, and to commit any additional resources needed.
+- Don't hold the Review Meeting without top management present.
+It is for them to decide whether the management system's performance is satisfactory, decide on improvement actions required, and commit any additional resources needed.

-Click on the image thumbnail to see the image in full size, or click the button on the other side to go to our ISO auditor overview page to learn more about our courses.
+Click on the image thumbnail to see it in full size, or click the button on the other side to go to our ISO auditor overview page and learn more about our courses.

 To conclude:

-We hope you find some of these improvement suggestions helpful to you.
-Perhaps they will 'spark' some other possibilities for you and provide some 'food for thought'.
+We hope you find some of these improvement suggestions helpful.
+Perhaps they will 'spark' other possibilities for you and provide some 'food for thought.'

 Related Articles